SharmaRupali/scikit-multilearn/docs/source/visualize_network.rst

             labels[i] = "Label " + str(i)

-After having completed all the aforementioned steps and having gotten the sizes of the nodes, and the normalized weights of the edges, we need to define the ratios for the node and edges size proportions, for which we need to choose a method for the calculation of ratios.
+After having completed all the aforementioned steps and having gotten the sizes of the nodes, and the normalized weights of the edges, we need to define the ratios for the node and edge size proportions, for which we need to choose a method for the calculation of ratios.
 Two methods have been defined to choose from: **linear** and **logarithmic**.

 The linear method simply calculates the ratio by dividing the defined ratio value (parameter) by the minimum value of the normalized weights.